TRADITIONAL MOUNTAINEERING

 Benefit":

-afterwards) provides up to $100,000 USD of additional search and rescue resources, including
+afterwards) you are provided up to $100,000 USD of additional search and rescue resources, including

 helicopter extraction around the world and reimbursement benefits – underwritten